maitrungduc1410/ipfs-blockchain/README.md

 Then open your browser and go to route <pre>http://localhost:8000/</pre>

 And then to try to test your app.
 Try to add new file or rename...(do whatever you want).
-Right after that, look at the terminal tab you're running <b>Geth>, you'll see a new transaction appended. then you should run this command to confirm the transaction:
+Right after that, look at the terminal tab you're running <b>Geth</b>, you'll see a new transaction appended. then you should run this command to confirm the transaction:

 ```
 geth attach